-All higher education must rest on scientific or artistic foundations, and on proven experience.
-The course syllabus must state the literature and other teaching materials to be used.
-The summative assessment must be designed in relation to the course objectives.
+All higher education must rest on scientific or artistic foundations, and on proven experience.1 In the course syllabus, the level, scope, objectives, specific entry requirements, forms of assessment of student performance and other regulations, such as the literature and other teaching materials to be used, must be stated.2 The summative assessment must be designed in relation to the course objectives.

-A summative assessment is when an examiner determines grades based on the modes of assessment stated in the course syllabus to assess students' performance.
-This includes the entire process of assessing students' study performance.
+A summative assessment is when an examiner determines grades based on the modes of assessment stated in the course syllabus to assess students' performance.3 This includes the entire process of assessing students' study performance.

-Rules for Preparatory, First- and Second-Cycle Summative Assessments at BTH (hereafter referred to as summative assessment rules) are aimed at both staff and students of the University.
-In conjunction with other steering documents at the higher education institution, the summative assessment rules are to contribute to good conditions for studying at the University, ensure legal security for students by promoting equal treatment of similar summative assessment cases, and facilitate staff's work with summative assessments.
+Rules for Preparatory, First- and Second-Cycle Summative Assessments at BTH (hereafter referred to as summative assessment rules) are aimed at both staff and students at the University.
+In conjunction with other steering documents at the University, the summative assessment rules are to contribute to good conditions for studying at the University, ensure legal security for students by promoting equal treatment of similar summative assessment cases, and facilitate staff's work with summative assessments.